Setting up GPS NEO 6 sensor with Raspberry PI and Node.js

 Gotchas

-In my experience the GPS NEO 6 takes a long time to start receiving signal from the satellites across the earth.
-It takes from 30 minutes to 2 hours, when it supposed to be less than 1 minute.
-Keep in mind that it can happen to you as well but don’t worry, just wait and keep an eye in the logs.
+In my experience, the GPS NEO 6 takes a long time to start receiving signals from the satellites across the earth.
+It takes from 30 minutes to 2 hours when it is supposed to be less than 1 minute.
+Keep in mind that it can happen to you as well but don’t worry, just wait and keep an eye on the logs.

 References